Vyshnavi1215/Collections-in-java/README.md

 child class of Hashtable is properties, Hashtable comes from Old Legacy class Dictionary

-Dictionay HashTable and Properties classes are fom version 1.0 and so they are called as Legacy classes.
+Dictionay,HashTable and Properties classes are from version 1.0 and so they are called as Legacy classes.

 # Eighth Interface Sorted Map(1.2V)